wbUTIL - Display Configuration

-wbUTIL - Display Configuration : A number of different display or logging devices may be connected to a wideband controller.
-This section of wbUTIL allows each of the four display's views, comprising both digits and bargraphs, to be individually set up.
+Display Configuration (dConf) : A number of different display or logging devices may be connected to a Tech Edge wideband controller.
+This section of WButil, called dConf allows each of the four display's views, comprising both digits and bargraphs, to be individually set up.

-Information collected on a wideband controller is sent to attached displays using a serial (RS232) data-frame.
-The display must extract data-fields from the data frame, format that data and display it.
+Information collected on a wideband controller (λ/AFR, voltage and pulse inputs, etc.) are transmitted to a remote display using a serial (RS232) data-frame.
+The display must extract data-fields from the data frame, then format that data and then display it.
 How the data is formatted and manipulated is controlled by values stored in EE configuration memory.
+The process of configuring the display amounts to modifying the contents of the display's EE config memory.

 First Time Setup